exonum/exonum/README.md

 #### Get wallet

-Backend returns wallet info in block with precommits.
+Backend returns wallet info as a block with precommits.

-Here the list of necessary steps:
+Here the list of a necessary steps:

-1) Block can be verified with Exonum client:
+1) Verify block:

 ```javascript
 Exonum.verifyBlock(data.block_info, validators);